axians/microservicebus-tutorial/GettingStarted.md

 }, 3000);
 ```

-[Here](./services/cpuService.js) is complete sample of the service,
+[Here](./services/cpuService.js) is complete sample of the service.